Zangezur corridor: Trump Route for International Peace and Prosperity (2025)

 In August 2025, the United States hosted the signing ceremony for a strategic transit corridor agreement between Armenia and Azerbaijan at the White House.
 The event was attended by US president Donald Trump, Armenian prime minister Nikol Pashinyan, and Azerbaijani president Ilham Aliyev.
 The deal includes an agreement that the countries will cooperate on a new transit corridor linking Azerbaijan to Nakhchivan in Armenia.
-The route is planned to be named the Trump Route for International Peace and Prosperity, or TRIPP, and the development rights to the project are guaranteed to the United States for 99 years.
+The route will be named the Trump Route for International Peace and Prosperity (TRIPP) and the development rights to the project are guaranteed to the United States for 49 years.
 Under the agreement, the US would sublease the land to a consortium that will develop rail, oil, gas, and fiber optic lines, as well as possibly electricity transmission, along the 43-kilometre (27 mi) corridor.
+The US will hold a 74% stake in the venture company, with Armenia possessing the remaining share.

 The 2025 agreement was mediated by Trump's Special Envoy Steve Witkoff, who visited the region in late February.
 It was followed by a series of five additional visits by U.S. representatives.
 U.S. Senator Steve Daines participated in the visit to the both countries in May.

 After the agreement was signed, the U.S. administration received calls from three American companies who are interested in operation of the route.

 According to Nikol Pashinyan, the project originates from the Crossroads of Peace initiative, which is supported by a bilateral memorandum between Armenia and the U.S. aimed at fostering development and investment.